pascalkrautm/002---Audio-News-Podcast-Generator/README.md

             print("Please enter valid keywords!")
             keyword = str(input("To start enter one or more comma separated topics (eg: corona, soccer, germany)or enter " "'h' to get an introduction into the program: ")) while keyword == "h":
             Helper.print_help()
             keyword = str(
-                    input("To start enter one or more comma separated topics (eg: corona, soccer, germany)or enter " "'h' to get an introduction into the program: "))
+                input("To start enter one or more comma separated topics (eg: corona, soccer, germany)or enter 'h' to " "get an introduction into the program: "))

         keywords = keyword.lower().replace(" ", "").split(",")
         print(f"Given topics are {keywords}")